 - Cyber event response costs: Costs incurred through event response and management services.

 - Contingent Business Interruption: Costs and revenue replacement if external supplier suffers a Cyber Event.

-It is important to speak to your Insurance Broker about insuring your risk and protecting your business.
+It is important to speak to your Insurance Broker about insuring your risk and protecting your business with cyber protection insurance.